armedbear/abcl/doc/design/pathnames/merging-defaults.markdown

 ## UC0 Loading jna.jar for CFFI via Quicklisp

-This happens in loading systems via ASDF recursively in jars, most importantly for those packaged in 'abcl-contrib.jar', which prevents CFFI from loading the necessary JNA code.
+Currently we cannount load systems via ASDF recursively in jars, most importantly for those packaged in 'abcl-contrib.jar', which prevents CFFI from loading the necessary JNA code.